nholtgrefe/squirrel/gui/README.md

 # Graphical User-Interface (GUI) for Squirrel

 This page describes the Graphical User-Interface (GUI) that comes with the **Squirrel** algorithm.
-To install, simply download the

 ## Installation
-The GUI is available for Windows and Linux.
-To install and run, simply download the correct `.exe` file and open it once downloaded.
+The GUI is available for Windows and Linux [here](https://drive.google.com/drive/folders/16ZQ2qM0v4-DgKY3A1av1ms9NeEKSDe1C?usp=sharing).
+To install and run, simply download the `.exe` file for your operating system and open it once downloaded.

 ## Features